-MPHA's conducted a comprehensive physical needs assessment in late 2014/early 2015.
-This most recent analysis indicated a current unmet capital need of approximately \$114.5 million.
-MPHA projects that need will grow to nearly \$500 million over the next twenty years for its public housing units.
+MPHA conducted a comprehensive physical needs assessment in late 2014/early 2015.
+This most recent analysis, which was updated in 2016, indicated a current unmet capital need of approximately \$126.86.5 million.
+MPHA projects that need will grow to nearly \$516 million over the next twenty years for its public housing units.
+These figures do not account for funding as it is difficult to predict future appropriations.

-MPHA estimated \$14,460,000 in planned capital fund expenditures in 2015 including:
+MPHA estimated approximately \$20.66 million in planned capital fund expenditures in 2016 including:

-- Comprehensive apartment rehab, piping, electrical and mechanical systems sprinkler systems, elevator modernization, facade restoration, roof replacement, and various building improvements. - MPHA's 2015 Capital Fund expenditures were approximately \$14.7 million.
+- Comprehensive apartment rehab, piping, electrical and mechanical systems sprinkler systems, elevator modernization, facade restoration, roof replacement, and various building improvements. - MPHA's 2016 Capital Fund expenditures were approximately \$15.4 million.